jcmsmith44/liftoff-assignments/P2-Project_Outline/README.md

     -notes
   -add categories and sub-categories to their collections -sort collections by properties and categories
-  -gain satisfaction from adding to their collections by adding fanfare when an collection member is changed from "unowned" to "owned"     status
+  -gain satisfaction from adding to their collections by adding fanfare when a collection member is changed from "unowned" to "owned"     status
 ### Technologies
 Microsoft Visual Studio, ASP.net, c# MVC
 ### What I'll Have to Learn